Quick Links

 Java script/Type script

 TypeScript and JavaScript are not my favorite languages, but they are a necessary part of modern web development.
 I am proficient enough in both to develop front-end applications, including with frameworks like React and Vue.
-Additionally, I have professional experience using jQuery.

 - JQuery